-Fill out a record for Table E1 (Populations) as fully as possible for each new superpopulation.
+Fill out a record for Table C1 (Populations) as fully as possible for each new superpopulation.
 Leave the ID field blank for now.

-Put the superpopulation's name in the CommonPopName field.
+Put the superpopulation's name in the PopulationName field.

 No geographic descriptions or GIS data are required for superpopulations.